Biden visits collapsed bridge, touts infrastructure law

 The infrastructure law signed by Biden has earmarked about $1.6 billion for Pennsylvania bridge maintenance, with tens of billions more for public transit, highway maintenance and broadband internet expansion in the state.

-During his visit, Biden toured a manufacturing research and development center before delivering remarks promoting economic progress during his first year in office and the investments his administration has helped foster in manufacturing jobs.
-He was also calling on Congress to pass new legislation aimed at increasing U.S. competitiveness with China and investing billions to support supply chain resilience and semiconductor chip research and manufacturing.
+The trip marked a return to the president’s roots in more ways than one: Biden grew up in Scranton, Pennsylvania, and launched his last presidential campaign in Pittsburgh in 2019.
+He won that race in part with a direct appeal to working-class voters, and his allies hope a return to that message — and playing up the strength of the economy on his watch — will help him overcome a polling deficit that Democrats worry could drag down their other candidates in the upcoming midterm elections.

+While at the bridge, Biden spoke with Pittsburgh Mayor Ed Gainey and first responders, and was joined by Sen. Bob Casey, Rep. Conor Lamb and Pennsylvania Lt.
+Gov. John Fetterman.

-Friday’s trip was an opening step in a broader campaign to promote White House achievements in key states before the midterm elections.
-It brought Biden, a Pennsylvania native, home to one of the top-targeted states this cycle.
-The Pennsylvania battle to replace Republican Sen. Pat Toomey, who is not seeking reelection, is expected to be one of the most competitive Senate races this year.
+Friday’s trip was an opening stop in a broader campaign to promote White House achievements in key states before the midterms, and it brought Biden to one of the top-targeted states this cycle.
+The battle to replace Republican Sen. Pat Toomey, who is not seeking reelection, is expected to be one of the most competitive Senate races this year.

 But at least one of the three leading Democrats on Pennsylvania’s statewide ballot this spring who were invited to appear with Biden didn’t attend.